nxp-imx/meta-imx/imx/meta-sdk/readme-bluez.txt

 This readme documents how to interface to the blueooth device on both bluez4 and bluez5.

 Bluez4 is the default for 3.10.53-1.1.0_GA release.
-Bluez5 is the default for 3.14.38 release.
+Bluez5 is the default for 3.14 releases.

 Bluez4 and bluez5 have different tool sets which will be described next.